Gitorious-backup/gitorious-wiki/Upgrading.markdown

 This is needed because gitorious previously missed some `:dependent` hooks on the Project and User classes, if you don't do this, migrations will fail.

+### Changes in Gitorious.yml

+The config/gitorious.yml file now is organized like config/database.yml; that is a section for each of your Rails environments.
+This will typically lead to an error like

+     undefined method `[]' for nil:NilClass

+To resolve this, add a section for at least the development env, like so:

+    development:
+        gitorious_client_port: 3000
+        gitorious_client_host: gitorious.local

+Check config/gitorious.sample.yml for a sample.

 ### rake migrate